vincentbernat/dashkiosk/docs/usage.rst

 On the figure above, you can see the three main entities in *Dashkiosk*:

- 1. The gray rectangles with a 5-digit serial numbers are the **displays**.
+ 1. The monitors with a 5-digit serial numbers are the **displays**.
 For each of them, the serial number is attributed on their first connection and stored locally in the display [#storage]_.
 They come with a green light when they are actually